accounting icon

 When you generate an unadjusted trial balance report from the financial records, you’re checking for errors to ensure that all transactions are recorded in the general ledger.
 The trial balance format is that every general ledger account balance or total is listed without the details.
 With a double-entry bookkeeping system, total debits should equal total credits.

-The unadjusted trial balance report is created by your accounting software.
-Use the report to make sure that total debits and total credit balance and analyze it for later making adjusting entries as corrections.
+Your accounting software creates the unadjusted trial balance report.
+Use the report to make sure that the sum of the total debits vs. total credits balance and analyze it for later making adjusting entries as corrections.

 Preparing worksheets

-Use worksheets to analyze, reconcile, and identify adjusting entries and consolidation entries.
+Use worksheets to analyze and reconcile accounts and identify adjusting entries and consolidation entries.
 When possible, use the capabilities provided by your accounting system.

 Each balance sheet account should be reconciled at least monthly to find and correct errors with adjusting journal entries.
 Compare each of the bank accounting statements to its general ledger cash account.
-A list of cash reconciling items will include outstanding payments and outstanding deposits that haven’t yet cleared the bank and bank service fees.
+Cash reconciling items will include outstanding payments, outstanding deposits that haven’t yet cleared the bank, and bank service fees.

 For other balance sheet items, reconcile the accounts receivable and accounts payable aging journals to the general ledger.
 Reconcile more assets and liabilities, including inventory, fixed assets, prepaid assets, accrued liabilities, retained earnings, and owner’s equity to the general ledger.